Palm Springs, California Population 2019

 In 1821, Mexican explorers recorded their expedition to the area.
 It was just a few short years later in 1848 when what is now Palm Springs was ceded to the U.S. It was in 1879 when the Agua Caliente Reservation was established over 31,000 acres, with the tribe living here being one of the wealthiest in the state.

 It was during the 1900s when the city became a popular tourist destination.
-The dry heat conditions were thought to be helpful in treating various health conditions.
+The dry heat conditions were thought to help treat various health conditions.
 The Desert Inn and was established in the early 1900s and was further expanded in the 1920s.
 It was the first major hotel in the city.
-The El Miradora was another major hotel that was opened during the 1920s.
-A golf course was constructed and many celebrities came to the area to live.
-The region became a hotspot for celebrities during the next decade and the city continued to expand with the construction of nightclubs and shopping centers.
+The El Mirador was another major hotel that was opened during the 1920s.
+A golf course was constructed, and many celebrities came to the area to live.
+The region became a hotspot for celebrities during the next decade, and the city continued to expand with the construction of nightclubs and shopping centers.

-Recent estimates show that the population is over 47,000.
+Recent estimates show that the population in Palm Springs city is over 47,000.
 This is up from the 44,552 recorded at the time of the last census in 2010.
 The city stretches across almost 95 square miles and has a population density of over 506 people per square mile.

-Over three-quarters of the population is White, while 4.4% are black, 1% are Native American, 4.4% are Asian and over one quarter are Hispanic or Latino of any race.
 There are over 22,000 households in Palm Springs.
-Over one-quarter of the population is at least 65 years old, 13.7% are under age 18, and the largest demographic (making up 34.6% of the population) is between the ages of 45 to 64.
+Over one-quarter of the population is at least 65 years old, 13.7% are under age 18, and the most significant demographic (making up 34.6% of the population) is between the ages of 45 to 64.

 There are more males than females – 133.8 males for every 100 females.
 Over 18% of the total population lives below the poverty line.
 What’s unique about the population in Palm Springs is that it has one of the largest concentrations of same-sex couples.
 Over 7% of households are shared by same-sex couples, high above the national average of just 1%.